robert-huang/sorter/README.md

 Both engines share the same RANK / LIST / RESULT screens, undo ring, autosave, and save-file format.

+Items can come from a pasted/loaded CSV **or be imported from [AniList](https://anilist.co)** — pull a user's anime/manga list or favourites into a local SQLite cache (kept in your browser's OPFS), filter it down, then sort.
+AniList items get rich **detail panels** (media metadata + cast/voice-actors, and staff filmographies) and also feed a side game, **[Anime to Anime](#anime-to-anime-separate-page)**.

 No backend.
 No telemetry.
 No accounts.
 Everything runs in your browser.

 > Optional opt-in: per-slot cloud backup via Google Drive (manual Push/Pull).
 See the Cloud backup section below for details.
+The local AniList cache can likewise be Pushed/Pulled to Drive — see [Local source database](#local-source-database-anilist-cache).

 ## Quick start